Azure/azure-powershell/src/AppConfiguration/examples/New-AzAppConfigurationStore.md

 eastus   appconfig-test03 Microsoft.AppConfiguration/configurationStores
 ```

-This command creates an app configuration with the IdentityType set to "UserAssigned".
+This command creates an app configuration and assign a user-assigned managed identity to it.
+See the example of `Update-AzAppConfigurationStore` for the following steps to enable CMK (cusomer managed key).

 ### Example 3: Create an app configuration with the IdentityType set to "SystemAssigned"
 ```powershell